Nikhil-Emmanuel/The-AIBert/README.md

 - Never expose your `.env` file
 - Use `.gitignore` to exclude sensitive files
 - Always use HTTPS when deployed

 ---

-## 👨‍💻 Contributing

-Pull requests are welcome!
-Feel free to fork and suggest improvements.

----